rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Output modes
 -----------

+**Colour Space Curve** This option only appears if the game's backbuffer is 10 bit.
+ReShade cannot yet detect if the game is using HDR10 (high-dynamic-range), or just more precise SDR (standard-dynamic-range) maths.
+HDR and SDR use different non-linear curves to represent colour values.
+You must select manually if game is running in HDR or SDR (or some effects will look bad.)
+You may also choose fast or accurate mode.
+A fast approximation is okay because we apply the conversion one way, apply our effects, then apply the opposite conversion - so inaccuracies in fast mode mostly cancel out.
+Glamayre doesn't need perfect linear colour, just something pretty close. sRGB is the standard for SDR (non-HDR) computer output - it's a curve similar to gamma 2.2 and was designed for 8 bit colour output.
+HDR uses the PQ perceptual quantizer curve, also referred to by the names of the standards it appears in: SMPTE ST 2084, and Rec 2020/BT.2100.
+PQ is a more complex and steeper curve; PQ more accurately models the full range of a human eye.

+**Debug Modes:**

-**Normal** - Normal output
+**Normal output** - Normal Glamayre output

 **Debug: show FXAA edges** - Highlights edges that are being smoothed by FXAA.
 The brighter green the more smoothing is applied.
 Don't worry if moderate smoothing appears where you don't think it should - sharpening will compensate.

-**Debug: show AO shade & GI colour** - Shows amount of shading AO, bounce and Fake GI is adding, against a grey background.
+**Debug: show AO shade & bounce** - Shows amount of shading AO is adding, against a grey background.
+Includes coloured AO bounce if enabled.
 Use this if tweaking AO settings to help get them just right see the effect of each setting clearly.
 However, don't worry if it doesn't look perfect - it exaggerates the effect and many issues won't be noticable in the final image.
 The best final check is in normal mode.

 **Debug: show depth buffer** - This image shows the distance to each pixel.
 However not all games provide it and there are a few different formats they can use.
 Use to check if it works and is in the correct format.
 Close objects should be black and distant ones white.
 If it looks different it may need configuration - Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
 If you get no depth image, set Depth of Field, Ambient Occlusion and Detect Menus to off, as they won't work.